rovaughn/platform-docs/platform/manual/api-console/data.rst

-Hasura Api Console: Data
+Hasura API console: data
 ========================

 In this section, you will get a quick overview of the ``DATA`` section of the :doc:`API console <index>`.
 Go to the ``DATA`` tab on the top to navigate to this section.

-Create Table
+Create table
 ------------

 To create a table, just click on the ``Create Table`` button.

 .. image:: ../../../img/platform/manual/api-console/api-console-data-create-table.png

-View/Modify Table
+View / modify table
 -----------------

 To view, modify and delete a table, choose the table from the left panel.